nestorSag/streaming-gmm/README.md

 val model = GradientGaussianMixture.fit(data,k,myOptim)
 ```

-* ADAM and ADAMAX are also available, but their use is discouraged because they are unstable and produce poor results
+It is recommended to use a big initial step size and shrink it until 1e-2 or 1e-3
 ### Regularization

-To avoid the problem of [covariance singularity](https://stats.stackexchange.com/a/219358/66574), two regularization terms can be used; they are added to the optimizer object.
+To avoid the problem of [covariance singularity](https://stats.stackexchange.com/a/219358/66574), you can add a logarithmic barrier or a conjugate prior regularizer to the optimizer object:

 ```
 import com.github.gradientgmm.optim.regularization.{LogBarrier,ConjugatePrior}